johnramsden/bashpod/README.md

-# mashpodder
+# BASHPOD

-## podcatching client based on BashPodder
+A simple podcatching client based on BashPodder

+Bashpodder is a simple podcasting client written completely in bash. in 2005 [chessgriffin](https://github.com/chessgriffin/mashpodder) took over maintenance of bshpodder and renamed it to mashpodder.
+In 2015 he stopped maintaining his version mashpotter, when I downloaded it and made a few simple customisations to my to make it able to do a few things I required, I forked project and renamed it Bashpod.

-Mashpodder allows the user to download podcast episodes.
+Bashpod allows the user to download podcast episodes.
 The user can choose to save these episodes in a named directory (i.e. separate directory per feed) or in a date-based directory, so the most recent episodes are in one folder.
 Or, the user can combine this by having some podcasts in a named directory and others in the date-based directory.
 The user can choose to download all, none, or a set number of episodes per feed.
 The user can also choose to mark the episodes as downloaded (without actually downloading them) which can be used to 'catch up' to a podcast.

 ## Dependencies
 * bash